jonnonz1/nz-statute-book/acts/public/2017/intelligence-and-security-act-2017.md

   (c) the Privacy Commissioner:
   (d) a Human Rights Commissioner:
   (e) the Independent Police Conduct Authority:
-  (f) the Public Service Commissioner.
+  (f) the Public Service Commissioner:
+  (g) the Inspector-General of Defence.
-(4) Nothing in this section limits the functions, duties, or powers of the Auditor-General, an Ombudsman, the Privacy Commissioner, a Human Rights Commissioner, the Independent Police Conduct Authority, or the Public Service Commissioner under any enactment.
+(4) Nothing in this section limits the functions, duties, or powers of the Auditor-General, an Ombudsman, the Privacy Commissioner, a Human Rights Commissioner, the Independent Police Conduct Authority, the Public Service Commissioner, or the Inspector-General of Defence under any enactment.

 ### 162 Jurisdiction of courts and other agencies not affected
 (1) To avoid doubt, the carrying out of the Inspector-General’s functions does not limit the jurisdiction of any court.